 Themes of profound loneliness and the pain of being rejected by one's family and community.

-A 12 or 13-year-old boy who feels like an outsider, perhaps due to mixed heritage or unconventional interests, who enjoys gritty survival stories like Hatchet but is ready for deeper social commentary.
+A 12 or 13-year-old boy who feels like an outsider, perhaps due to feeling different from his peers or struggling to fit into social groups, who enjoys gritty survival stories like Hatchet but is ready for deeper social commentary.

-Parents should be aware of the scene involving the initial banishment and the physical dominance displays within the baboon troop.
-It is a raw look at nature that may require some discussion about animal versus human behavior.
+Parents should be aware of the scene involving Morengaru's banishment, which is emotionally charged and may raise questions about fairness.
+The book also depicts physical dominance displays within the baboon troop, which could prompt discussions about power dynamics and aggression.
 A parent might choose this after hearing their child say, 'I don't fit in anywhere' or witnessing their child being excluded from social groups at school.

 Younger readers (11-12) will focus on the 'Tarzan' style adventure and animal interaction.
-Older readers (14-15) will better grasp the metaphors for systemic racism, tribalism, and the psychological toll of exile.
+Older readers (14-15) will better grasp the metaphors for the challenges of cultural identity, the tensions between different groups (like the Kikuyu and Masai), and the psychological toll of exile.

 Morengaru is caught between two worlds, the son of a Kikuyu mother and a Masai father.
 After a fatal accident leads to his banishment, he is forced into the savanna.
 Finding himself among a troop of baboons, he undergoes a psychological and physical transformation.
 He must learn their language and hierarchy to survive, eventually rising to lead them before finding a path back to human connection.